Ukraine separatists seize second provincial capital, fire on police

 Ukraine, a country of 45 million people the size of France, has a thousand-year history as a state but has spent much of the last few centuries under the shadow of its larger neighbour.
 It emerged as a modern independent nation after the Soviet Union broke up in 1991, with borders drawn up by Bolshevik commissars from territory previously ruled by Russia, Poland and Austria.

-Its current crisis erupted after a pro-Russian president was toppled in February in a popular uprising.
-Within days, Putin had declared the right to use military force and dispatched his undercover troops to seize Crimea.
+Its present crisis erupted after a pro-Russian president was toppled in February in a popular uprising.
+Within days, Putin had declared the right to use military force and had dispatched his undercover troops to seize Crimea.

 The United States and European Union accuse Moscow of directing the uprising with the intent of dismembering Ukraine.

 "Today, Russia seeks to change the security landscape of eastern and central Europe," U.S. Secretary of State John Kerry said in a speech on Tuesday.
-"Whatever path Russia chooses, the United States and our allies will stand together in our defence of Ukraine."
+"Whatever path Russia chooses, the United States and our allies will stand together in our defence of Ukraine," Kerry said.

 Nevertheless, U.S. and European officials have repeatedly made clear they will not consider military action.

-The U.S. embassy in Kiev described the behaviour of pro-Russian activists - who also attacked a rally of Kiev supporters on Monday with clubs and iron bars, and are holding dozens of hostages including seven unarmed European military monitors - as "terrorism, pure and simple".
+The U.S. embassy in Kiev described the behaviour of pro-Russian activists, who also violently attacked a rally of Kiev supporters on Monday with clubs and iron bars, and are holding dozens of hostages including seven unarmed European military monitors, as "terrorism, pure and simple".

-U.S. President Barack Obama, announcing new sanctions on Monday, said they were intended to change Putin's "calculus".
+U.S. President Barack Obama, announcing new sanctions on Monday, said the measures were intended to change Putin's "calculus".

 Russia's RTS stock index rose 1.23 percent on Tuesday in relief that the latest EU and U.S. sanctions were so modest.